wdporter/i-am-that-vuepress/25-hold-on-to-i-am/readme.md

 **Q:**&ensp;Surely there is a difference between the living and the dead.
 You speak of the living as dead and of the dead as living.

 **M:**&ensp;Why do you fret at one man dying and care little for the millions dying every day?
 Entire universes are imploding and exploding every moment — am I to cry over them?
-One thing is quite clear to me: all that is lives and moves and has its beïng in consciousness, and I am in and beyond that consciousness.
-I am in it as the witness; I am beyond it as Beïng.
+One thing is quite clear to me: all that is lives and moves and has its being in consciousness, and I am in and beyond that consciousness.
+I am in it as the witness; I am beyond it as Being.

 **Q:**&ensp;Surely, you care when your child is ill, don’t you?

 **M:**&ensp;I don’t get flustered.
 I just do the needful.
 I do not worry about the future.
-A right response to every situätion is in my nature.
+A right response to every situation is in my nature.
 I do not stop to think what to do.
 I act and move on.
 Results do not affect me.
 I do not even care whether they are good or bad.
 Whatever they are, they are — if they come back to me, I deal with them afresh.
 Or, rather, I happen to deal with them afresh.
-There is no sense of purpose in my doïng anything.
+There is no sense of purpose in my doing anything.
 Things happens as they happen — not because I make them happen, but it is because I *am* that they happen.
 In reality nothing ever happens.
-When the mind is restless, it makes <span data-tippy-content="One of the gods of the Hindu trinity — Brahma, the creätor; Vishnu, the preserver; and Shiva, the destroyer.
+When the mind is restless, it makes <span data-tippy-content="One of the gods of the Hindu trinity — Brahma, the creator; Vishnu, the preserver; and Shiva, the destroyer.
 Shiva actually means auspicious, propitious.
-Destruction ofthe cosmos by the god Shiva is a propitious act, for destruction precedes creätion.
+Destruction ofthe cosmos by the god Shiva is a propitious act, for destruction precedes creation.
 Shiva is absolute love of the ‘I-principle’ in a man.
 As a destroyer, he brings about the total annihilation of the human ego.">Shiva</span> dance, like the restless waters of the lake make the moon dance.
 It is all appearance, due to wrong ideas.

 **Q:**&ensp;Surely, you are aware of many things and behave according to their nature.
 You treat a child as a child and an adult as an adult.

-**M:**&ensp;Just as the taste of salt pervades the great ocean and every single drop of sea-water carries the same flavour, so every experiënce gives me the touch of reality, the ever-fresh realisation of my own beïng.
+**M:**&ensp;Just as the taste of salt pervades the great ocean and every single drop of sea-water carries the same flavour, so every experience gives me the touch of reality, the ever-fresh realisation of my own being.

 **Q:**&ensp;Do I exist in your world as you exist in mine?